anime-skip/web/README.md

 yarn test:e2e
 ```

+### Visualizing Bundle Size

+`yarn build` will output a `stats.html`.
+Open it in the browser to see chunks and large modules

 ### IDE Setup

 All IDEs are supported, but I (Aaron) use VS Code.
 Make sure to install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plug-ins.
 A spell checker is also recommended.